Visualize Data With Grafana

 The data management service configuration pane with default settings shown for both capturing and syncing

-For more information, see Add the data management service.
+For more information, see data management service configuration.

 Configure data capture for a component

 Once you have added the data management service, you can configure data capture for specific components on your machine.
 For this tutorial, you will configure data capture for a sensor component, gathering sensor readings to later visualize in Grafana.
-Only tabular data, such as sensor readings or other time-series data, can be visualized in this manner.
+Only sensor readings or other time-series data can be visualized in this manner.

 To enable data capture for a sensor component: